EarthScope/rover/docs/commands.md

     rover download file [path]

 Downloads a single request, typically for a day, from a URL or a given file.
 File arguments are expected to contain FDSN web services requests and fetch data from the URL set by the dataselect-url option.
 Data are downloaded to a temporary directory, which is configured by the temp-dir option.
-After downloaded, data are ingested into the data-dir repository and are deleted from the temp directory. `rover download` is called by `rover retrieve`, 'rover subscribe` and `rover daemon`.
+After downloaded, data are ingested into the data-dir repository and are deleted from the temp directory. `rover download` is called by `rover retrieve`.

 ##### Significant Options